thoughtbot/guides/code-review/README.md

   them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.
+* Remember that you are here to provide feedback, not to be a gatekeeper.

 Style Comments
 --------------